jpsdr/NNEDI3/nnedi3 - Readme.txt

 CHANGE LIST:
+   07/01/2017  v0.9.4.33

+       + Add support for 16 bits and float data formats (thanks to vapoursynth port).
+       + Add FMA3 and FMA4 functions on some parts (thanks to vapoursynth port).
+       + Add sleep and prefetch paremeters.
+       + Fix bug in YUY2 x64 ASM code.

    05/12/2016  v0.9.4.32

        + Update to new avisynth header and add support for RGB32, RGBPlanar and alpha channel on avs+.